-Voxx has come to own such companies as Acoustic Research, Audiovox, Jensen Electronics, and Klipsch.
+Voxx has come to own Acoustic Research, Audiovox, Jensen Electronics, and Klipsch.

-As these companies began to lose traction independently, Voxx would some into the fold and purchase them, absorbing them into the Voxx International company.
+As these companies began to lose traction independently, Voxx would come into the fold and purchase them, absorbing them into the Voxx International company.

 Beats Electronics (NASDAQ: AAPL)

-While you cannot invest in Beats Electronics alone, you can invest in their parent company, Apple (and let’s be honest, investing in Apple these days feels like a sure bet).
+While you cannot invest in Beats Electronics alone, you can invest in its parent company, Apple.

-Beats Electronics, formerly known as Beats by Dre, is one of the largest competitors on the market when it comes to consumer headphones.
+Beats Electronics, formerly known as Beats by Dre, is one of the largest competitors on the market for consumer headphones.

-Priced in such a way that studio-quality headphones could be purchased by anyone, Beats took off and left many of the companies they competed with in their wake.
+Priced in such a way that anyone could purchase studio-quality headphones, Beats took off and left many of the companies it competes with behind.